 This is a security-enhancing step that all Android users can take to protect their personal data, and it’s particularly important for users that keep business-related information on the device.

-Now, if you’ll excuse me, my postal carrier is here with a package.
-I think it’s the vintage Captain Midnight decoder I purchased on eBay.
+Now, if you’ll excuse me, the postal carrier is here with a package.
+I think it’s the vintage Captain Midnight decoder from eBay.